 Different treatment plans may also involve a residential component.
 Many types of treatment plans do not require that the individual who is receiving the treatment actually stay at a rehab facility 24/7.
 These treatment plans, known as outpatient treatment, simply require that a person engage in therapy on a regular basis and stick with a prescribed treatment plan.
 For more severe cases, there is intensive outpatient treatment, which provides more support and therapy.

-Unfortunately, in many cases, a person may be so addicted that they need more supervision and treatment than an outpatient facility can manage.
-In this case, someone may require inpatient treatment.
+Sometimes a client may require inpatient treatment.
 In this program, a patient will stay at a residential facility for a set period of time.
 They will undergo a variety of types of therapy and be under supervision 24 hours a day.
 This ensures that the individual in question cannot relapse and receives medical monitoring for any withdrawal symptoms.

-- Medication-assisted treatment, which involves taking regular medications in order to cut down on addiction and reduce the euphoric sensations that someone experiences when they take a drug.
-This must be done under the supervision of a doctor as some of the drugs given can be abused in and of themselves.
-However, the evidence does show that medication, when used in conjunction with counseling, can be extremely beneficial for someone who suffers from substance use disorder.
+- Medication-assisted treatment, which involves taking regular medications in order to cut down on addiction and reduce the euphoric sensations that someone experiences when they take a However, the evidence does show that medication, when used in conjunction with counseling, can be extremely beneficial for someone who suffers from substance use disorder.

 - Lifestyle therapy, which involves helping someone examine reexamine their lifestyle, including occupation, forms of recreation, and relationships with family and friends.
 This can also involve the teaching of productive life skills and helping someone learn more positive ways to process their anger or other negative feelings.

-Being addicted to Tramadol can be difficult, if not impossible, to beat on your own.
-Thankfully, there are a variety of high-quality treatment options available to you or your loved one if they are addicted to Tramadol.
-This includes Granite Recovery Centers.
-Our facility offers numerous modalities of treatment for a variety of addictions that may be related to Tramadol, including prescription opioid addiction or dual diagnosis.
+Granite Recovery Centers offers numerous modalities of treatment for a variety of addictions that may be related to Tramadol, including prescription opioid addiction or dual diagnosis.

 Don’t wait to give your loved ones the help they need.
 Call today to learn more.